uranian throne

 Long ago, one of your nations had a tyrant, Napoleon Bonaparte.
 Having risen to power in the context of a great Revolution, he claimed to be the embodiment of that Revolution.
 Yet, as time went on, he sought to combine this with older political traditions.
 He made himself Emperor, hoping to found a dynasty of rulers, and aimed for extra legitimacy by marrying the daughter of a neighbouring emperor.
 With the passing of the years he became, as one of your historians neatly puts it, "increasingly indistinguishable from the kings and emperors he was fighting".

 In other words, Napoleon aimed to have it both ways.
-He saw himself - or wanted to be seen - both as revolutionary and as source of a new stability.
-Doubtless he would have claimed that logic might reasonably be stretched for a dynasty's Founder: if you start a great enough line of rulers, you'll earn from History a post-dated charter of might-is-right.
+He saw himself - or wanted to be seen - both as revolutionary and as a source of a new stability.
+Logic (he would doubtless have claimed) might reasonably be stretched for a dynasty's Founder: if you start a great enough line of rulers, you'll earn from History a post-dated charter of might-is-right.
 "Je suis un ancêtre."

 This was the insight which flashed from the genius of Hyala to illuminate her momentary chance: she saw she had three options, not two.